w3c/wai-curricula/content/designer/images-and-graphics.md

 * describe the differences between decorative and non-decorative images depending on the type of information conveyed by the image and the overall context
 * describe different ways to present information contained in an image in the surrounding content so that the image can be considered decorative
-* evaluate the use of decorative images
+* evaluate the potential overuse of decorative images
 * select decorative images that avoid distractions and cognitive overload
 * explain how the overuse of decorative images could slow down loading times and interaction for users
 * identify related requirements for developers to code decorative images so that they are skipped by assistive technologies